Jim Bagby Sr.

 In one of the most remarkable games in Series history, Elmer Smith hit the first World Series grand slam off Grimes in the first inning.
 Bagby shut down the Dodgers, and was leading 4-0 when he came to bat in the fourth inning with Doc Johnston and Steve O'Neill on base.
 Bagby pounded the ball over the center field fence for the first World Series homer by a pitcher.
 In the fifth, Cleveland second baseman Bill Wambsganss turned the first (and still the only) unassisted triple play in Series history.
 The Indians won 8-1 and took the next two to win the Series five games to two.

 Bagby rose to the occasion with a 1.80 ERA, walking one and striking out three.
 During the regular season he led the league in wins, won-loss percentage, games, complete games and innings.
-His 2.89 ERA was fifth best, and he tossed seven shutouts.
+His 2.89 ERA was fifth best, and he tossed three shutouts.
 The only other AL pitcher who could have laid claim to a better year was Bagby's teammate, Coveleski, with his 24 wins and 2.49 ERA.